 Permissions

-If competitor data is proprietary, confidential, or protected by copyright, businesses must ensure they have permission to use it.
+If competitor data is proprietary, confidential, or protected by copyright, you must ensure you have permission to use it.
 Using a competitor’s internal documents, unpublished research, or trade secrets without authorization can result in lawsuits under trade secret laws.

 Publicly available data, such as regulatory filings, publicly posted reviews, and advertisements, can generally be used without permission.
-However, businesses should avoid unauthorized access to proprietary databases, confidential reports, or internal memos.
+However, you should avoid unauthorized access to proprietary databases, confidential reports, or internal memos.

-By ensuring that all competitor comparisons meet these five elements—reliability, accuracy, context, timeliness, and permissions—businesses can reduce legal risks and build credibility with consumers.
+By ensuring that all competitor comparisons meet these five elements—reliability, accuracy, context, timeliness, and permissions—you can reduce legal risks and build credibility with consumers.

 “It’s Public Information, So I Can Use It Freely.”